ArctosDB/documentation-wiki/_documentation/locality.markdown

     -   **Example:** USA, Alaska, Petersburg quad, Thorne Island

-    In these examples, as well as in records for which appropriate data are missing, the correct value for Specific Locality is, “**No specific locality recorded.**”
+    In these examples, as well as in records for which appropriate data are missing, the correct value for Specific Locality is, "**No specific locality recorded.**"

     (In contrast to a normal locality, this is a sentence and therefore begins with a capital letter and ends with a period.)